abdulraoufatia/terraform-adf-data-pipeline/README.md

    ```
 2. Create a file named `terraform.tfvars` in the root directory of this project.
 3. Copy the content from `terraform.tfvars.template` and paste it into `terraform.tfvars`.
 3. Modify the values in `terraform.tfvars` according to your preferences.
+Ensure your storage account name is globally unique

 ```
 # Azure Resource Group